 Transcatheter Tricuspid Valve Clinical Trial Options

 Researchers at Northwestern Medicine conduct clinical trials that provide access to innovative therapies for the treatment of heart and vascular disease.
 Participating in a clinical trial is an opportunity to evaluate the effectiveness and safety of medications or study devices.
 The study devices and delivery systems used in the following clinical trials are investigational (experimental), which means they are not approved for commercial use by the U.S. FDA.

-PASCAL CLASP TR EFS: enrolling patients to evaluate the Edwards PASCAL Transcatheter Tricuspid Valve Repair System (study device) in patients with tricuspid regurgitation.
-The PASCAL implant is deployed and secured to the leaflets of the tricuspid valve by a transfemoral approach (minimally invasive procedure through a puncture in the femoral vein in the leg).
-Once attached to the leaflets the PASCAL implant will act as a filler to help reduce tricuspid regurgitation.
+CLASP II TR Pivotal: enrolling patients to evaluate the Edwards PASCAL Transcatheter Tricuspid Valve Repair System in patients with tricuspid regurgitation.
+The PASCAL tricuspid clip is an edge-to-edge valve repair with a spacer in the center of the clip that can treat both functional and degenerative tricuspid disease.
+Once attached to the leaflets, the PASCAL implant will act as a filler to help reduce tricuspid regurgitation.